crypticmeta/adderral_auction/README.md

   - After payment, the pledge is created with `txid` and later marked verified when confirmations are detected.
 - **Centralized TypeScript Types**: Implemented a centralized type system
   - All shared types moved to a central `/src/types` directory
+  - Added shared UI types for `AuctionProgress` and `TimeRemaining` used by components
-  - Improved type consistency across controllers and services
+  - Improved type consistency across controllers, services, and frontend components
   - Better TypeScript error detection and prevention
   - Easier maintenance and updates to shared interfaces